Serving Oklahoma & Texas | Doehring Enterprises and Consolidated Investment of Oklahoma, LLC

 2. Pay Down Existing Debt: Lowering your credit card balances can improve your DTI.

-3. Avoid New Credit Applications: Too many inquiries can hurt your score.
+3. Avoid Excessive Credit Applications: Too many inquiries can hurt your score.

 4. Have Proof of Income Ready: Be prepared to show recent pay stubs or bank statements.